 Home laser & IPL hair removal contraindications

-Just like professional treatments, you could be unsuitable to use a home-use device.
-These range from pregnancy to medications making you more sensitive to light.
+Just like professional treatments, you could be unsuitable to use a home-use device for several reasons.
+These reasons are called ‘contraindications’ and they range from pregnancy to medications making you more sensitive to light.

 Here’s a quick summary.
 However, it’s not an exhaustive list so check with the brand and / or your doctor if you’re unsure.
 And check the user manual before you buy a device.
 Visit the websites or email customer support if you can’t find it.